peggiezx/Sport_Concussion_Assessment_System/README.md

 * Symptom severity score (sum of the score for individual symptoms)
 * Overall rating ("no difference", "very different", "unsure") - by comparing the current input with the previous input

+#### If more than two input data is stored, Athletes and Medical Staff can select Option 3 to view the risk condition indicator.
+Different levels of risks will be displayed with different alert information and colors.

+* If no risk: Display a green image with a message
+* If unsure risk: Display a yellow image with a message
+* If servere risk: Display a red image with a message